BryanApellanes/build/README.md

 ### Environment Variables
 The following are environment variables that affect the build process.

-- BAMSRCROOT &mdash; the full or relative path to the root of the `Bam.Net.Core` repository
+- BAMSRCROOT &mdash; typically, the full or relative path to the root of the `Bam.Net.Core` repository.
+This value may refer to the root of any repository designed to be built by this build system.
-- BAMDEBUG &mdash; if the value is `true` the build process will pause to allow you to attach a debugger to the relevant process ID.
+- BAMDEBUG &mdash; if the value is `true` the build process will pause to allow you to attach a debugger to the relevant process ID of the `bake` process.

-## Debug
-Debugs the specified context; see -? for a specific context for additional help.

-## Push (wip)
-Pushes the specified context; see -? for a specific context for additional help.

-## Test (wip)
-Tests the specified context; see -? for a specific context for additional help.

-## Deploy (wip)
-Deploys the specified context; see -? for a specific context for additional help.